Parkway High School (Louisiana): Marching and concert band

 The school is home to a large instrumental music program under the direction of Mr. Mark Minton.
 This program is divided into two major classifications, marching band and concert band.
-The program also includes a jazz band and a basketball pep band.
+The program also includes a jazz band, orchestra and a basketball pep band.
 The percussion music program is led by Mitch Ernst, which consists of front ensemble and the battery section.

 The school's marching band program, widely known as the Pride of Pantherland, is a nearly 200-member Corps Style competition band.
 The Pride of Pantherland performs at most home football games at halftime and participates in four to five marching competitions per season.
-Recent accolades of the Pride of Pantherland Marching Band include Grand Champions at the Northwestern State University Classic on the Cane Invitational in the 2014, 2015, 2016 and 2021 seasons, superior ratings at the LMEA District VIII Marching Assessment, and seventh place at the Louisiana Showcase of Marching Bands in 2015 and fourth place in 2017.
+Recent accolades of the Pride of Pantherland Marching Band include Grand Champions at the Northwestern State University Classic on the Cane Invitational in the 2014, 2015, 2016, 2021 and 2023 seasons, superior ratings at the LMEA District VIII Marching Assessment, and seventh place at the Louisiana Showcase of Marching Bands in 2015 and fourth place in 2017.
 The marching band also hosts their own invitational in early October at which they perform in exhibition.
 Parkway's marching band performed half-time for the Saints vs. Steelers in New Orleans on December 23, 2018.
 The school's concert band program features two main performing ensembles, the symphonic band and the wind ensemble.
 The symphonic band is made up mostly of younger players and performs musical literature with a focus on expanding the skill of instrumentalists.
 The wind ensemble is mostly LMEA District VIII honor bands members who are selected through audition.
 The wind ensemble performs collegiate-level musical literature and serves as the school's main concert ensemble.
 Recent accolades of the Parkway Concert Bands include superior ratings at district festival, superior ratings at the Smoky Mountain Music Festival in 2015, and a high number of students in the LMEA District VIII Honor Bands.
 In 2018, Parkway performed at the Bands of America in Indianapolis, IN.
 They are currently preparing for the 2019 Percy Grainger Festival in Chicago, IL.